noidexe/Enjin-Coin-Documentation/docs/connecting-wallet.md

 Developer mode is needed in order to link to the Trusted Cloud and enable other developer-related features and functions.
 Developer mode is available on both Android (1.3.7) and iOS (1.3.0).

 ### Create a wallet
-- If this is your first wallet, select the _Create Wallet_ option.
+- If this is your first wallet, select the _Open Wallet_ option and then select the _Create Wallet_ option.
+- Accept the _Terms and Conditions_ and create a password.

 - If this is not your first wallet hit the selector on the right, tap Manage Wallets, and tap the + symbol in the lower right.
 Then select _Create Wallet_.

 Give the wallet a name that stands out, like "Master Wallet".